 Who We Are

-In collaboration with our nonprofit, public, private and philanthropic partners, we help create pathways for vulnerable people to improve their life circumstances and join the economic mainstream.
+In collaboration with our nonprofit, public, private and philanthropic partners, we help create pathways for low-income people to improve their life circumstances and join the economic mainstream.

 “Creating opportunity for low-income people is a hallmark of our work at The Kresge Foundation,” says Rip Rapson, president and CEO.
 “Our programs reflect the inflection points where we think we can actually make a difference in the life trajectories of people who are poor, disadvantaged or underserved in fundamental ways.”

 Established by Sebastian S. Kresge in 1924: To promote human progress.

 These five values shape who we are as an organization and guide how we work – with each other and with our many grantees and partners.